-The amount of liability insurance coverage you carry should be sufficient to protect your assets, and even a little bit more.
+Your liability insurance coverage should be sufficient to protect your assets and even a little more.

 If, for example, you maintain state-mandated minimum coverage, and you're involved in an at-fault accident with damages of, say, $200,000, the injured party can pursue collection of damages against you that exceed the liability limits in your policy.

 When you cannot afford to pay